oddbird/oddleventy/content/blog/2022/headed-playwright-in-wsl-docker.md

 [Selenium](https://www.selenium.dev/)).
 By default, Playwright runs these browsers in headless mode, which means the pages are loaded and tested without opening the browser window.
-This is great when running entire test suites locally and in CI where having a bunch of rapidly opening windows would be pretty disconcerting.
+This is great when running entire test suites locally, and in CI where having a bunch of rapidly opening windows would be disconcerting.
 However, when it comes to writing or debugging individual tests, it is convenient to open the browser in *headed* mode to actually see the page being tested.